blobaugh/paz/README.markdown

 To create a deployment package inside of the project directory: paz -in path/to/project

-To create a deployment package inside a specific output folder paz -in path/to/project -out path/to/output
+To create a deployment package inside a specific output folder: paz -in path/to/project -out path/to/output

-To develop locally using the compute emulator paz -in path/to/project -dev
+To develop locally using the compute emulator: paz -in path/to/project -dev

-To ensure the Windows Azure SDK for PHP libraries are not added by paz paz -in path/to/project -noSDK
+To ensure the Windows Azure SDK for PHP libraries are not added by paz: paz -in path/to/project -noSDK

-If the Windows Azure SDK for PHP is not installed in the default location paz -in path/to/project -sdkPath path/to/sdk
+If the Windows Azure SDK for PHP is not installed in the default location: paz -in path/to/project -sdkPath path/to/sdk